neil-kerman/myhttpd/README.md

 # myhttpd
 My graduation design, a simple toy web server based on asio.
+WSGI application can run on this server.
 ## Dependent libraries
-- boost(asio, filesystem, interprocess, uuid)
+- boost
 - OpenSSL
+- Python3
 - tinyxml2
 - glog
 ## How to build